gmateesc/rpx/README.md

 ## Deployment to Kubernetes.

+### The Kubernetes resources created

-Deployment to Kubernetes is done using two confiuguration files:
+Deployment to Kubernetes is done using two configuration files:

 ```bash
 $ tree deploy